 What is an ASBO (Antisocial Behavior Order)?

-Updated on Friday 18th November 2016
+Updated on Saturday 12th November 2022

-Rate this article 2 reviewsbased on
+Rate this article 4 reviewsbased on

 The Antisocial Behavior Order (ASBO) refers to the order or the restriction for individuals with particular behaviors that usually are not accepted in public.
 The Court of Law is in charge of issuing this kind of order, and there are certain conditions you should consider when dealing with such restriction order.
-Our defence solicitors in London are able to offer detailed information and legal assistance if you find yourself in this situation.
+Our criminal defence solicitors in London are able to offer detailed information and legal assistance if you find yourself in this situation.

 What you need to know about an ASBO